Check out these ten great things to do in Ireland's Ancient East.

 Explore the stunning scenery along the 46km Greenway in Waterford on foot or by bike as you follow the trail of the old railway from Waterford City to Dungarvan.
 With viaducts, Norman ruins, old workhouses, mountain views and stunning coastline to enjoy, what better way to spend some time on your short break?

 In the cathedral at Clonmacnoise there is the 'whispering door'.
 In times gone by lepers stood by the door to confess their sins, but they were somehow still heard across the cathedral.
 Discover this sacred monastic site for yourself and visit the nearby riverside town of Athlone with its barges, outdoor cafés and cosmopolitan feel.

 We’ve all heard of Santa, but did you know that the remains of his predecessor, and some say his inspiration, are located in Jerpoint Park in Thomastown, Kilkenny?
 St. Nicholas’s tomb is there, along with the remains of a lost medieval town.

 Stunning and tranquil - that’s how many would describe the sacred site of Glendalough.
 But apparently, it wasn’t always so.
 When the pope declared that seven visits to Glendalough would equal one visit to Rome in terms of holy pilgrimages, the popularity of St Kevin’s serene valley in Wicklow soared.

 The huge surge of pilgrims ended up causing great trouble for peaceful Glendalough, but thankfully this was over 150 years ago and the stunning valley has since returned to its former, idyllic glory.

-This is just a taste of some of the wonderful experiences to enjoy in Ireland’s Ancient East, plan your trip today.
+This is just a taste of some of the wonderful experiences to enjoy in this historic region, head over to our Ireland's Ancient East page to start planning your trip.